lu-blue/AwesomeToDoLyOnGradle/README.md

 This application can be run directly via Gradle or via a generated jar file.

 ### Run with Gradle
-While in the root folder, start the application with Gradle´s run command
+While in the root folder, start the application with Gradle´s run command:

 bash

 gradle run --console plain